rust-lang/rust/README.md

 ```

 ## Configuration
-Some lints can be configured in a `Clippy.toml` file.
+Some lints can be configured in a `clippy.toml` file.
 It contains basic `variable = value` mapping eg.

 ```toml
 blacklisted-names = ["toto", "tata", "titi"]